MinchinWeb/minchin.ca/content/pages/20projects.md

 -   **Star Building Supplies TIA** -- 2023, Balzac, Alberta -- Parking review,
     trip generation, access management <!-- 3857.E01 -->
 -   **Highway 642 Functional Planning Study** (FPS) -- 2012-13, Morinville,
-    Alberta -- *Very enjoyable project that invoked working very closely with the planners as they developed the Area Structure Plan (ASP) at the same time.
-Ultimately proposed a series of roundabouts, in part to minimize the additional right of way required to maintian a functional "main street".* -- Traffic forecasting and modeling, prepared proposed corridor treatment, public open houses
+    Alberta -- *Very enjoyable project that involved working very closely with the planners as they developed the Area Structure Plan (ASP) for "downtown" Morinville at the same time.
+We ultimately proposed a series of roundabouts, in part to minimize the additional right of way required to maintian a functional "main street".* -- Traffic forecasting and modeling, prepared proposed corridor treatment, public open houses
     ([historical capture of final report](https://web.archive.org/web/20170628111039/http://www.morinville.ca/index.php/fps))
 -   **Mildred Lake TIA** -- 2012-13, RM Wood Buffalo, Alberta -- *This was
     fun as the crossing vehicles at the intersection where oversided mine